area homepage click for

 Feb.
 01 .
 2005

-A Site of Special Scientific Interest and Scheduled Ancient Monument on the SDW at Heyshott Down has been repeatedly trashed by off roaders.
-They used winches and 4x4s to drag away the log barriers that protected the Neolithic (Stone Age) and Bronze Age site.
+A Site of Special Scientific Interest and Scheduled Ancient Monument on the SDW at Heyshott Down, it is reported that log barriers that protected the Neolithic [Stone Age] and Bronze Age site had been pulled away.
 Motor bikes and 4x4s have carved up the flower rich downland turf and made deep ruts in the prehistoric burial mounds.
 It is the first TRO imposed by WSCC for over a decade.

 The New York Times